Edgecension/Decrypting-An-Encrypted-Message/README.md

 <img width="756" alt="Screenshot 2025-05-17 at 5 42 22 PM" src="https://github.com/user-attachments/assets/80c47ba4-002f-4ea6-a9fd-d6b7e887ef70" />

-The **cd** command was first used to change to the *caesar* subdirectory of your home directory.
-Then the **ls -a** command to list all files, including hidden files, in the home directory.
+- The **cd** command was first used to change to the *caesar* subdirectory of your home directory.
+- Then the **ls -a** command to list all files, including hidden files, in the home directory.

-## Project Description
+- This will display the following output: **.leftShift3**

+The message in the **.leftShift3** file appears to be scrambled.
+This is because the data has been encrypted using a Caesar cipher.
+This cipher can be solved by shifting each alphabet character to the left or right by a fixed number of spaces.
+In this example, the shift is three letters to the left.
+Thus **"d"** stands for **"a"**, and **"e"** stands for **"b"**.

+You can decrypt the Caesar cipher in the .leftshift3 file by using the following command:

+## Decrypt A File